 The Learning Center

-The Learning Center is the university's primary academic resource center and is free to all Ship students.
+The Learning Center is the university's primary academic resource center and is FREE to all Ship students.
 It is located on the first floor of Mowrey Hall, also known as The Student Success Center.
 Our goal at the Learning Center is to help students develop skills and strategies that will enable them to become independent, active learners.

-We provide a variety of tutoring services.
-We can help you prepare for an exam, improve your study skills, and enhance your writing knowledge.
+We provide a variety of services, including course-based tutoring, writing tutoring, and Learning Specialists.
+We can help you review course material, enhance your writing knowledge, and improve your study skills.
 Our tutors are well-trained peers and our specialists are professional staff who know how to help you succeed.
 Whether you feel you need extra help or just want to extend your learning in a social environment, the Learning Center can help.
 Would you like to meet our staff?